MicrosoftDocs/power-platform/power-virtual-agents/configuration-add-skills.md

 Power Virtual Agents enables you to extend your bot using Azure Bot Framework Skills.
 If you have already built and deployed bots in your organization (using Bot Framework pro-code tools) for specific scenarios, you can convert bots to a Skill and embed the Skill within a Power Virtual Agents bot.

 This article is intended for system administrators or IT professionals who are familiar with [Azure Bot Framework Skills](/azure/bot-service/bot-builder-skills-overview?view=azure-bot-service-4.0).
-Once a Skill has been registered, bot authors can seamlessly [call Actions into bot conversations](advanced-use-skills.md).
+After a Skill has been registered, bot authors can seamlessly [call Actions into bot conversations](advanced-use-skills.md).

 ## Compare use of Flows and Skills actions
 The following table will help you determine when to use Skills for a conversation.